 In the world of politics and policy-making, information is empowering.
 Getting the right information quickly is key to strategic development and overall success.
 KVCF Solutions constantly monitors the news cycle to keep our clients ahead of their next challenge.
 Below is a compilation of both firm and statewide political news to keep you informed.

-(Richmond, VA) – KVCF Solutions and LeClairRyan are excited to announce CryptoVa’s next event to be held in Richmond, VA on July 25, 2018.
+(Richmond, VA) – KVCF Solutions and LeClairRyan are excited to announce CryptoVa’s next event, to be held in Richmond, VA on Tuesday, July 24, 2018.
+The event will be held at downtown Richmond’s 1717 Innovation Center from 6:00pm-7:30pm.
 CryptoVA is a newly formed Virginia trade association.
 Its mission is to foster a cryptocurrency (think Bitcoin) friendly and responsible business environment in our Commonwealth.
 We believe Virginia has the opportunity to be a leader in this emerging field, which will benefit all Virginians.read more

 (Richmond, VA) – On May 30, 2018, the Virginia House of Delegates and the Senate of Virginia approved the Commonwealth’s budget for the next two years.
 In doing so, both chambers agreed to join 32 other states in expanding Medicaid and provide 400,000 currently uninsured Virginians health coverage beginning January 1, 2019.
 Additional features of the $117.3 billion FY19-20 budget include a 3% pay raise for teachers and a 2% pay raise for state employees.read more